AveryData/AveryData.github.io/_learning/BuyingAHouse.md

 You can just use the seller's agent, but seller's agents has a fiduciary duty to help the seller.

+## Having trouble with your real estate agent?

+If you're having issues with your real estate agent, you'll want to read through [these steps](https://www.homelight.com/blog/buyer-how-to-fire-my-real-estate-agent/) before doing anything

+## Who Pays Commission
+Real estate commission is typically 5-6%.
+Usually the buying agent and selling agent split the commission to around 3% each.

+If you are buying a home, you don't have to pay the real estate agent commission.

+If you're selling the home, you pretty much need to pay 6% in commission.

+## Signing
+Do not sign everything until you understand what in the world is going on.

+## What's Included In Closing Costs?

+When you're buying, you typically have to pay the earnest money which lets you know you are interested.

+Then you get a home inspection (~$500).
+They tell you everything that is wrong with the house.

+Then you get an appraisal (~$500)

+## My Notes

 Lindon - 5 minutes
 Pleasant Grove - 10 minutes
 Orem - 10 minutes